-You also may be able to bring down expenses by purchasing goods and services from a supplier when the dollar is stronger against the national currency of the country that you're doing business with.
+You also may be able to bring down expenses by purchasing goods and services from a supplier when the dollar is stronger against the national currency of the country you're doing business with.

-But another benefit is that a global supply chain can make it easier to sell to customers around the world.
+Another benefit is that a global supply chain can make it easier to sell to customers around the world.
 If your company has outposts in the supply chain throughout, say, Asia and Europe, your business may find it easier to start selling to those parts of the world as well.

 What Does a Global Supply Chain Need to Succeed?

-“So getting it right is really important," he says.
+“Getting it right is really important," he says.